tlwilliams895/gis-devops/src/walkthroughs/spring-data-jpa-hibernate/index.rst

 Walkthrough: Cars Demo - Spring Data, JPA, Hibernate
 ====================================================

 In this walkthrough, we revisit the `Car Integration Tests <https://gitlab.com/LaunchCodeTraining/car-integration-test-starter>`_ that we worked on in yesterday's walkthrough :ref:`SIT-walkthrough`.
-We'll refactor the app to use Postgres and Hiberante.
+We'll refactor the app to use Postgres and Hibernate.

 Setup
 -----